physik932/code-sample/README.md

 I found the Spring application context persists between tests.
 I used the `@DirtiesContext` annotation to fix this.

 ### Maven, Docker, and Plugin Issues
+Initially, I was searching for a way for Maven to build my Docker image to reduce the amount of steps for deployment.
-Initially, I used Spotify's dockerfile-maven plugin to use `mvn install dockerfile:build` to build the image and deploy it.
+I used Spotify's dockerfile-maven plugin to use `mvn install dockerfile:build` to build the image and deploy it.
 I was then able to run the docker image locally with `docker run -p 8080:8080 -t physik932/motd-code-sample`.

 To deploy this to Amazon, I wanted an easy plugin to create my Dockerfile + JAR zip easily, so I chose to use the Maven